SouthernMethodistUniversity/project-lab/sections/10Proposal.md

 ## Project Resources: Personnel and Management

-Description of the why the cooperating institutions and key personnel are well-suited to undertake this work (list of experience and responsibilities of each staff member, and institutional description).
+Description of why the cooperating institutions and key personnel are well-suited to undertake this work (list of experience and responsibilities of each staff member, and institutional description).

 ## Sustainability